DataDog/documentation/content/en/serverless/installation/go.md

 If not already configured, install the [AWS integration][1].
 This allows Datadog to ingest Lambda metrics from AWS.
 After you have installed the [AWS integration][1], follow these steps to instrument your application to send metrics, logs, and traces to Datadog.

-If you previously set up Datadog Serverless using the Datadog Forwarder, see the [installation instructions here][2].
+If you previously set up Datadog Serverless using the Datadog Forwarder, see the [installation instructions][2].

 ## Configuration

-### Install the Datadog Lambda Library
+### Install the Datadog Lambda library

 Install the [Datadog Lambda library][3] locally by running the following command: